Howard the Duck (film): Plot

-Howard the Duck is 27 years old and lives on Duckworld, a planet similar to Earth, but inhabited by anthropomorphic ducks and orbited by twin moons.
-As he is reading PlayDuck in his living room, his armchair suddenly propels him out of his apartment building and into outer space; Howard eventually lands on Earth, in Cleveland, Ohio.
-Upon arriving, Howard encounters a woman being attacked by thugs, whom he defeats using a unique style of martial arts.
-The woman introduces herself as Beverly Switzler, and decides to take Howard to her apartment and let him spend the night.
+On Duckworld, an Earth-like planet inhabited by anthropomorphic ducks, Howard the Duck is propelled out of his apartment building and into outer space; he lands on Earth, in Cleveland, Ohio.
+Upon arriving, he encounters a woman being attacked by thugs, whom he defeats using a unique style of martial arts.
+The woman, Beverly Switzler, takes Howard to her apartment and lets him spend the night.

 The following day, Beverly takes Howard to Phil Blumburtt, a scientist who Beverly hopes can help Howard return to his world.
 After Phil is revealed to be only a lab assistant, Howard resigns himself to life on Earth and rejects Beverly's aid.
-He soon applies for a job as a janitor at a local romance spa, but eventually quits and returns to Beverly, who plays in a band called Cherry Bomb.
-At the club where Cherry Bomb is performing, Howard comes across their manager and confronts him when he insults the band.
-A fight breaks out, in which Howard wins.
+He gets a job as a janitor at a romance spa but eventually quits and returns to Beverly, who plays in a band called Cherry Bomb.
+At the club where Cherry Bomb is performing, Howard confronts their manager when he insults the band and plans to coerce Beverly.
+A fight breaks out, which Howard wins.

-Howard rejoins Beverly backstage after the band's performance and accompanies her back to her apartment, where Beverly persuades him to be the band's new manager.
-The two begin to flirt, but they are interrupted by Blumburtt and two of his colleagues, who reveal that a laser spectroscope they were inventing was aimed at Howard's planet and transported him to Earth when it was activated.
-They theorize that Howard can be sent back to his world through a reversal of this same process.
+Howard rejoins Beverly backstage and accompanies her back to her apartment, where Beverly persuades him to be the band's new manager.
+The two flirt and get into bed, but they are interrupted by Phil and two of his colleagues, who reveal that a laser spectroscope they were inventing was aimed at Howard's planet and transported him to Earth when it was activated.
+They theorize that Howard can be sent back to his world through a reversal of this process.